Overview

 Meeting agendas and minutes (January 2018 – )

-The National Railroad Passenger Corporation (Amtrak) was created by the Rail Passenger Service Act of 1970.
-The entity was incorporated in the District of Columbia in 1971.
+The National Railroad Passenger Corporation (Amtrak), created by the Rail Passenger Service Act of 1970, was incorporated in the District of Columbia in 1971.

 The current members of the Board are listed on this webpage, along with links to their individual biographies —

-There are also no indications of future meetings, copies of past meeting agendas or minutes, or copies of material presented to or by the Board.
+There is also no mention of future meetings, copies of past meeting agendas or minutes, or copies of material presented to or by the Board.

-In fact, we were unable to find any published information online that advises the public of any opportunities to understand any aspect of Board’s discussions or decisions.
+In fact, we were unable [between 2020 and May 2025] to find any published information online that advises the public of any opportunities to understand any aspect of the Board’s discussions or decisions.

 To put the Amtrak Board’s lack of transparency into perspective we created this chart which compares Amtrak’s board of directors to six public-benefit corporations in the U.S.